introlab/opentera-webrtc/joss-paper/paper.md

 # Summary
 During the COVID-19 pandemic, people were not able to socialize in person due to lockdowns, curfews and social distancing measures.
-So, social activities migrate to online platforms [@saltzman_loneliness_2020], such as videoconference ones.
+So, social activities migrated to online platforms [@saltzman_loneliness_2020], such as videoconference ones.
 For example, people were remotely playing games with friends and family, but current technologies are not adapted to all types of games, such as tabletop games requiring non-verbal cues or containing a lot of physical components [@ramirez_gomez_socially_2022; @yuan_tabletop_2021].
 Telepresence robots are another type of technology providing a way to stay in touch with loved ones.
 Compared to videoconference platforms, the remote user is usually able to move in a remote environment and talk with a remote person [@kristoffersson_review_2013].
-They are used in aged care settings to address loneliness [@hung_facilitators_2022], but ???.
+They are used in aged care settings to address loneliness [@hung_facilitators_2022], but we must make sure the software is adapted to their needs and practices, which requires making a customized interface [???].
-Thus, technologies providing a way to stay in touch with people require future research to improve the platforms in contexts like remote gaming and aged care setting.
+Thus, technologies providing a way to stay in touch with people require future research to improve the platforms in contexts like remote gaming and aged care settings.
-Doing so needs to develop new platforms because commercially available platforms are closed to modifications [???].
+Most popular and commercially available platforms are often closed to modifications or require paid subscriptions that might be either too expensive for research projects or inadequate [???].

 WebRTC is the de facto technology to develop videoconference platforms since it is secured and built for web browsers, hence accessible.
 Video streams, audio streams and data can be exchanged between the participants of a call.
 A JavaScript API is available in modern web browsers, but the developer needs to create a web server to initialize the peer-to-peer calls, which is usually named a signaling server.
 The library used by most web browsers to include WebRTC support is the WebRTC Native library.
 In the context of remote tabletop gaming, adding sensors to the videoconference setups to improve the gaming experience is limited by their compatibility with web browsers.
-On the other hand, a web interface built with WebRTC can control a telepresence robot, but the robot needs to run a web browser for the JavaScript API, which is not great in resource-constrained robots.
+On the other hand, a web interface built with WebRTC can control a telepresence robot, but the robot needs to run the equivalent of a web browser for the JavaScript API.
+It is often done via the integration of Chromium web engine (Electron, Qt) and requires code in JavaScript, which might not be optimized.

-This paper presents OpenTera WebRTC which is a multiplatform library to develop web and native applications for videoconference and telepresence robots.
+This paper presents the OpenTera WebRTC project, which is a multiplatform library to develop web and native applications for videoconference and telepresence robots.
+The project is part of an integrated project called OpenTera aiming to provide a micro-service architecture for tele-health systems.
 The library provides simple and similar APIs in JavaScript for web applications and in C++ and Python for native ones.
 Developing native applications makes it possible to integrate a variety of sensors and reduce resource usage.
 Also, the library includes a signaling server to reduce the development time when using the library.